 Liposuction is a plastic surgery procedure which can alter the shape and contour of the body by removing excess fat in selected areas.
 Liposuction is often referred to as liposculpture or Lipo and, in skilled hands, it can sculpt the body and bring out a beautiful form.
 This cosmetic procedure is extremely safe and can produce excellent results that permanently change the shape of the body.
 Liposuction may be performed on its own though it is often performed along with or as part of other cosmetic procedures, such as abdominoplasty / tummy tuck or breast augmentation.

 Good candidates for liposuction include men and women who are in good health and looking to improve the shape and contour of the body.
 The procedure can be particularly effective on areas of the body that have proven resistant to diet and exercise.
-Dr. Vitenas performs liposuction in his office operating suite and at the adjacent Day Surgery Center, an outpatient facility at Memorial Hermann Southeast Hospital.
+Dr. Vitenas performs liposuction at Houston Surgery Center, an outpatient facility conveniently located in the same building as Vitenas Cosmetic Surgery.
 General anesthesia is used and the procedure can take anywhere from one to four hours to perform depending on the size and number of areas treated.

 Liposuction is performed through small incisions which are placed in inconspicuous areas, such as the natural creases of the skin.
 Dr. Vitenas uses the “super wet technique” in which a solution containing saline, lidocaine, and epinephrine is first injected into the treatment area, causing the fat to become swollen and firm.
 A small cannula, or hollow tube, and suction device are then used to remove the fat.
 The super wet technique allows for larger volumes of fat to be safely removed without the need for blood transfusions.